learninglab-dev/the-resources/data/work/mk/workbook.md

 - route for glossary
 - need command line tool for s3 and flickr still uploads sooner rather than later.
 - update 2020 skills
+- Laura's readings?
+- write show your work for everyone
+- talk to mike and katie about overhead stills and get them made
+-

 ### TOMORROW
 or someday.